wp-plugins/listly/readme.txt

 You can get a publisher key from [here](http://list.ly/publishers/landing).

+= Can Anyone Add to my lists? =

+Yes, but there's a moderation queue, so you can choose to accept of reject suggestions.
+You can also choose to make the moderation queue invisible.

+= Can I make private lists? =

+Yes, it's a premium feature.

+= Are the list responsive? =

+Yes, and you can choose from any of the layouts.

+= How long can a list be? =

+There's no limit.
+We have lists with 1000+ items.
+Longer lists are automatically paginated.
+You can control pagination size.

+= How many people can contribute to a single list? =

+There's no limit.
+We've seen lists with 5k+ contributors.
+It's all a function of your brand and community size.

+= Can I search a list? =

+Yes, you can search and filter and paginate within the matching items

+= Can I tell where my list is embedded? =

+Yes, we track how many views each list sees on each domain where it's embedded.

 == Screenshots ==

 1. Apply your publisher key & click save in order to enable the Listly plugin